-- 1) How climate change will likely affect our ability to achieve our mission of examining and regulating the Farm Credit System. - 2) How climate change will affect our operations, specifically how climate change may affect the locations of our headquarters and field offices and workforce.
+- 1) how climate change will likely affect our ability to achieve our mission of examining and regulating the Farm Credit System, and - 2) how climate change will affect our operations, specifically how climate change may affect locations of our headquarters and field offices and work force.

-Stephen G. Smith is FCA's Chief Sustainability Officer and the Agency's Senior Official for Climate Change.
-Mr. Smith serves as the Director of the Office of Management Services, and reports directly to the Chief Operating Officer for the Agency and is responsible for the development, implementation and evaluation of our plan.
+Jerome Fowlkes is FCA's Chief Sustainability Officer.
+Mr. Fowlkes serves as the Acting Director of the Office of Agency Services and reports directly to the Chief Operating Officer for the Agency and is responsible for the development, implementation and evaluation of our plan.
 Veronica McCain is the FCA's Sustainability Program Coordinator.
-Ms. McCain serves as the Associate Director of the Office of Management Services, Administrative Operations Team.
+Ms. McCain serves as the Associate Director of the Office of Agency Services, Administrative Operations Team.